 This layered cut is perfect if you have thin hair.
 The ash toned hair is perfect for cool and olive skin tones.
 The beauty of this hairstyle lies in the fact that there are only three layers cut into it.

 Thick bangs with choppy ends and subtle layers – this is the best look for the girl known to have a mean streak.
 This layered cut is all business and all style at the same time.
-The lovely cool colors bring up the oomph factor of this hairdo.
+The lovely neutral and warm colors bring up the oomph factor of this hairdo.

 No girl is without a sense of style, and this hairstyle proves it.
 Simple, subtle layers at the ends make the hair look lush and voluminous.